Tips for Cooking Grass Fed Meat

 March 9, 2020

 Yes I do have some.
-They tend to be the really simple type like I would make.
+They tend to be the really simple kind like I would make.
 The fancy stuff is made by Caroline.
 My main focus is on getting the food cooked and ready to eat.
 Nothing fancy.

  Steaks

  Sliders, otherwise known as Hocky Puck Burgers.
+OK, this is a Jack Pine Savage recipe.

 Take the chub of hamburger out of the freezer.
 Score the package with a knife and peel off the plastic.
 Stick it in the Mic for about a minute.
 Rest for 30 seconds, then another minute of Mic.
 After doing this a time or three, it won't be soft enough to make into patties but you will be able to force a big knife through it.
 Cut it into patties that look like red hocky pucks.
 Fry them up starting with them frozen.
 You will salvage a lot of the myowater (look it up) still inside the frozen burger.
 Eat them on 'dollar buns'.
 It makes a small, tall burger.